CONTENTS IN THIS CHAPTER:

 Fig.1 TRUMPET MUTE – from Mersenne

-Fig. 4.
-“8 TRUMPETS, THE KETTLE DRUMS, THE SEARGENT TRUMPET, THE SIX CLERCKS an engraving by Nicholas Yeates, London, 1687.
+Fig.4.
+FOUR TRUMPETS, THE KETTLE DRUMS, FOUR TRUMPETS, THE SERGENT TRUMPETER AND THE SIX CLERKS – an engraving by Nicholas Yeates, London, 1687.

 The Trumpet Corpses of the Court were still going strong in the Baroque, and there still was a certain prestige in being a trumpeter.
 As long as the trumpeters came from the Trumpet Corpses of the Court, their restrictions and privileges were in a way still in force.
 In a lot of orchestra’s the players were dressed in the same way, like an uniform, but often the trumpeters were allowed to decide which garment they should wear.
 The British trumpeters of the Court had – even in the time of Henry Purcell – to have permission of their Sergeant trumpeter to perform at concerts if there were musicians other than their own colleagues from the Court Ochestra.
 The art of playing the trumpet was definitely high esteemed: In Great Britain the trumpet soli were played, when standing in front of the orchestra, next to the vocal soloists, a privilege that the other musicians would not attain.
 Today, this practice can still be experienced in England.

 Fig.7 ANTHONIC PALAMEDES (1601-1673): AN OFFICER BLOWING A TRUMPET – (1.
 HALF OF THE 17.
 Century)

 Fig.8 GERRIT DOU (1613-1675) A TRUMPET PLAYER IN FRONT OF A BANQUET (1660 – 1665)

 Fig.9 WILLEM VAN MIERES (1662-1747): THE TROMPETER (1700)